kjhov195/beautiful-jekyll/about.md

 My research involves statistical models, computer vision, machine learning and prediction model using deep neural networks.

-I worked as an intern at __LG CNS__ in 2017, and as an trainee at __KT__ in 2018.
+I worked as an intern at __NAVER__ in 2020, __LG CNS__ in 2017, and as an trainee at __KT__ in 2018.

 I am currently a Research Scientist of __YIDS, Yonsei University Institute of Data Science__.

-I completed my Bachelor's degree at Yonsei University.
-And I am studying for a Master's degree advised by Prof. Hyunjoong Kim.
-At Yonsei, I co-taught STA1001 as a TA, Teaching Assistant: Introduction to Statistics in 2018, 2019, and 2020.
+After completing my Bachelor's degree at Yonsei University, I finished my master's degreeadvised by Prof. Hyunjoong Kim at Yonsei University.

 <br>
 ### Awards